gmcnaughton/findhdr/README.md

 ### Usage

-Print a list of HDRs found in a directory:
+Print a list of HDR sources in a directory:

     findhdr /path/to/photos

-Link HDRs found into the `-link` directory:
+Link HDR sources found into the `-link` directory, creating it if necessary:

     findhdr -link ./out /path/to/photos